NVIDIA Warp Documentation

 print(lengths)

-The examples directory in the Github repository contains a number of scripts that show how to implement different simulation methods using the Warp API.
-Most examples will generate USD files containing time-sampled animations in the same directory as the example.
-Before running examples users should ensure that the usd-core package is installed using:
+The warp/examples directory in the Github repository contains a number of scripts categorized under subdirectories that show how to implement various simulation methods using the Warp API.
+Most examples will generate USD files containing time-sampled animations in the current working directory.
+Before running examples, users should ensure that the usd-core, matplotlib, and pyglet packages are installed using:

 Examples can be run from the command-line as follows: